 - Persistent vomiting: Repeated vomiting needs medical review.

-- New severe pain: Sudden or intense pain needs assessment.
+- Severe pain: Sudden intense pain needs assessment.

-A focused conversation can prevent a rushed switch.
-Bring the medication name, how you take it, what symptoms remain, and what you hope a change will improve.
+Before a visit, bring the medication name, how you take it, what symptoms remain, and what you hope a change will improve.
 This helps your clinician decide whether the issue is medication choice, timing, adherence, diagnosis, or a non-drug trigger.

 - Current diagnosis: Reflux, GERD, ulcers, or another condition.